niquet/learn-http/README.md

-# HyperText Transfer Protocol :globe_with_meridians:
+# HTTP :globe_with_meridians:

 Here you will find a compact overview of the HyperText Transfer Protocol (HTTP).
-This repository was initially dedicated to my own progress, when I first learned about the HyperText Transfer Protocol.
-Personally, I find it very useful to have a place where all the resources and knowledge one gains in a specific domain is centralized.
+It is a fundamental protocol, used by the World Wide Web.
+It allows for browsing the internet as well as navigating to and through our favorite websites.<sup>[1](#importance-of-https-in-web-apps)</sup>

 <img width="100.00%" src="https://github.com/niquet/learn-http/blob/main/http_cover.png">